 Yoga means union.
 It is so much more than a series of shapes.
 It really is a vehicle to connect your body and your mind, to bring you home to yourself.
 There are many different styles – each one with a different intention – that means you can find a form of Yoga to meet you where you are at to get the best out of it.

 Whether you want to get more flexible, stronger connect your body and your mind, take care of your physical, mental and emotional well being … there’s something here for you.

-I teach Yin, Restorative, Hatha & Vinyasa Yoga.
+I teach a variety of Yoga styles.
 I usually teach in a workshop or retreat setting.
-People can really get to know their practice regardless of their level.
-I also work with private groups over a period of time getting to know them and their individual needs.
+Then you can really get to know your practice regardless of your level.
+I also work with private groups or individuals over a period of time getting to know them and their specific needs.